Top-World-Dev/National-Digital/README.md

 ### Updating map data

-To update the gas station map data, simply replace the file `ryd-locations.csv` in the root direction, and re-generate the site.
+To update the map location data, simply replace the file `ryd-locations.csv` in the repository's root directory, and re-generate the site.
 Please note that column headers must remain the same.

 This file is re-processed at build.